gaultier/libprom/README.md

 # Libprom

-A minimalistic, C99 library to parse Prometheus metrics in their text format.
-It only depends on libc and does not allocate itself (you can pass it your custom allocator).
+A minimalistic, header-only C99 library to parse Prometheus metrics in their text format.
+It only depends on libc and does not use the system allocator (you can pass it your custom allocator).
 See `example.c` and `example_cxx.cpp` for usage.

 ## Use it

 - Run `make && make install`
 - Include `prom.h`
-- Link it with `-lprom`
-- Use the only function: `prom_parse`
+- Use the only public function: `prom_parse`

-Build the Docker image containing `libprom.a`: `make dbuild`
+Build the Docker image containing `prom.h`: `make dbuild`

 ## Ownership system